 If you ever find yourself tempted by unsanctioned activities, Heier suggests, “think about why you’re at the summer program in the first place.”
 The momentary diversion isn’t worth ruining a relationship with a potential employer.
 Armand agrees: “Because we’re using the summer program to recruit people for the school year, we’re very aware of what’s happening in the dorms.”

 When to Say Something

 No one wants to be a tattletale, but certain behavior—underage drinking, smoking or sneaking into off-limits dorms or city territory—warrants adult intervention.
-Pennsylvania Ballet corps member Alexandra Heier notes, “If the situation is becoming dangerous, the right thing to do is to tell someone.”
+Pennsylvania Ballet demi soloist Alexandra Heier notes, “If the situation is becoming dangerous, the right thing to do is to tell someone.”
 Here’s when you should speak up:

 - If it’s detracting from your ability to perform well in the studio or rest and relax between dance-filled days.

 - If it’s happening with strangers away from campus.
 Residence-life staff should be able to locate students at all times in case of emergency.

 - If the behavior is unsafe to themselves or to others.